 Case Status: Where Are We Going?

 As I said, everyone now expects the lion’s share of these cases to settle.
 Now we are just waiting to see what the settlement values for these cases.
-I’m also going to interested to see how many victims who are bitter at the amount of money they will be receiving chose to opt-out of the settlement and keep pushing forward.
+I’m also interested in seeing how many victims who are bitter at the amount of money they will receive opt out of the settlement and keep pushing forward.